reedes/vim-one/README.markdown

 These `s`, `v`, and `t` suffixes provide a hint to _onevim_ to open your file in `split`, `vsplit`, and in tabs, respectively.
-The `e` suffix is a placeholder to avoid conflicting with existing names.
+The `e` suffix is merely a placeholder to avoid conflicting with existing commands.

 ### Targeting a Vim instance